Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Results

-The evolution operator of our model $W(t)$ has an extra symmetry at half-integer time $t$ (see section \ref{sec:methods}).
-This allows us to prove an ergodicity result that is stronger than those of the previous section.
-Specifically, the following result (proven in lemma \ref{lem:tHalfDistance} of appendix \ref{app:PauliMixing_SemiInteger}) applies to any initial Pauli operator instead of only local ones.
+The evolution operator of our model $W(t)$ has an extra symmetry at half-integer time $t$ (see Section \ref{app:Twirling_PauliInvariance}).
+This allows us to prove a mixing result that is stronger than those of the previous section.
+Specifically, the following theorem (from Section \ref{app:PauliMixing_SemiInteger}) applies to any initial Pauli operator instead of only local ones.